Inaccessible Island rail: Ecology

 Tristan thrushes prey on rail chicks.

 Lowe speculated in his 1927 paper that, in the absence of mammalian predators on the island, the brown skua would be the Inaccessible Island rail's only predator.
-A study of the diet of brown skuas on Inaccessible Island confirmed this, but found that although skuas do eat adults of this species, the rail and other landbirds formed only a small part of the diet of that seabird, especially compared to their abundance on the island.
+A study of the diet of brown skuas on Inaccessible Island confirmed this, but found that although skuas do eat adults of this species, the rail and other landbirds formed only a small part of its diet, especially compared to their abundance on the island.
 They noted that the landbirds alarm-called when brown skuas were seen.
-After hearing another rail make an alarm call, adult Inaccessible Island rails become alert, while chicks fall silent.
+After hearing another rail make an alarm call, adult rails become alert, while chicks fall silent.
 Adults are rarely preyed upon, but the mortality of chicks is high and predation by Tristan thrushes is a major cause of death.

 Two species of chewing lice have been found on Inaccessible Island rails, Pscudomenopon scopulacorne and Rallicola (Parricola) zumpti.
 R. zumpti has not been described on any other species of bird from Inaccessible Island.
 P. scopulacorne found on the Inaccessible Island rail were originally described as a new species, P. rowani (Keler, 1951), but were later lumped into the widespread species in 1974.